The Cave of Elijah at Mount Sinai

 The Cave of Elijah?

 Although there are caves around the arena-like plain in front of Jabal Maqla, these are on the ground level.
-The story indicates that the cave was on the mountain itself.
+The Biblical account indicates that the cave was on the mountain itself.

 There is only one cave that is very noticeable on the mountain from the ground level and reachable.
 It is located on the front of the mountain, above the possible altar of Moses and remnants of the 12 pillars.